 The total amount needed for child support is divided amongst the parents based on their monthly gross income.
 This results in a percentage to demonstrate each parent’s contribution to the total gross income between them.

-For example, the Combined Gross income of the parents is $10,000 per month.
+For example, the Combined Gross income of the parents who live in Phoenix is $10,000 per month.
 Father makes $7000 per month and Mother makes $3000 per month in gross income.
 Thus, Father’s share would be 70% and Mothers share would be 30%.
 Practically speaking, Dad will pay Mom child support.
 Mom will not pay Dad child support.
 Understanding the proportional share of income can help parents reach agreements in mediation about how to divide out of pocket medical expenses, extra-circular activity expenses and educational costs.

 How to Adjust Child Support for Costs Associated with Parenting Time?